Paneer Paratha

 * Heat iron griddle or a shallow, non stick pan and place the rolled out paratha.

-about 30 seconds and then flip.
+* Toast it until bubbles start to appear over the surface, about 30 seconds and then flip.
 Cook for about 10 seconds more and pour 1/4 tsp. ghee / oil over and around the edges of the paratha.
 (I usually dab the surface of the paratha with the back of an oily spoon.

-the paratha all over gently with a spatula.
+* Press the paratha all over gently with a spatula.
 Cook until the brown spots appear on the bottom side and then flip.
 Cook until the other side have brown spots as well.
 (Each paratha takes around 50 to 60 seconds to toast.)

 * Repeat the steps of rolling and toasting the parathas with the remaining dough balls and the stuffing.

-* Serve them hot with a curry of your choice or just with yogurt and a spicy pickle if they are made spicier
+* Serve them hot with a curry of your choice or just with yogurt and a spicy pickle if they are made spicier.

 6 comments: